DavStella/Car_Sales_Analysis-2020/README.md

 # Zion Car_Sales_Analysis-2020
 ![](cars.jpg)
 ## Introduction
-This data set is about Zion car retailer company with branches across six states in Nigeria charges us with the task of providing insightful business analysis
+This data set is about Zion car retailer company with branches across six states in Nigeria charges us with the task of providing insightful business analysis.
-They are interested in their sales performance for the year 2020.
+They are interested in their sales performance for January - December 2020.

 ### Skills/Concepts Applied:
 The following features were incorporated as well as skills: